natalianorori/unbAIsed/README.md

 This is a unique moment to build consensus around the urgent need for trustworthy biomedical datasets and raise awareness about racial injustice.
 We are confident that our combined backgrounds will lead to tangible results that will help cultivate a greater sense of data responsibility and accelerate the creation of inclusive biomedical practices.

+## How to contribute
+This project is still in its early stages.
+We are currently studying existing technologies, collecting and analyzing data to develop the algorithm we will be using.
+If you are interested in contributing, get in touch with us.